Carr Review to make no recommendations

 It followed claims that Unite union sent a "mob" to the home of a refinery manager at Grangemouth petrochemical plant during a dispute between management and workers.

-Accusations at the time suggested the inquiry was politically motivated.'Not possible'
+Accusations at the time suggested the inquiry was politically motivated.

 "I have become increasingly concerned about the quantity and breadth of evidence that the review has been able to obtain from both employers and trade unions," said Mr Carr.